 This topic describes how to configure a backup schedule in Database Backup (DBS).
 When you configure a backup schedule, you can specify key information such as the database or table that you want to back up, backup frequency, storage method, and backup cycle.
-This allows you to flexibly manage data backups.
+DBS automatically backs up the databases on a regular basis based on the backup policy that you configure.

 An account is created for the database that you want to back up, and the required permissions are granted to the database account.
 For more information, see Account permissions.